 BTU’s or British Thermal Units is an important factor in making your decision on whether a PTAC unit is right for your office space.
 Depending on the room size that you are trying to cool, you will need to know the BTU output it will give.
 If you don’t purchase a unit that is powerful enough for your space, you will not be able to combat humidity.
 Before purchasing the PTAC unit, ask your salesperson to calculate the BTU output for you so you can make an informed decision.
 Depending on usage level, you may need to look into a fan coil replacement nyc for your unit.

 What type of plug does the PTAC unit require?

-Depending on the PTAC unit you are interested in, you will need to know the type of plug that it will require.
+Depending on the evergreen PTAC unit you are interested in, you will need to know the type of plug that it will require.
 There are different amp options for a PTAC unit.
 Depending on where you are going to be installing your PTAC unit, make sure the plug is compatible with the outlet that you want to use.

 What are the PTAC Unit’s EER and SEER Rating?

 EER (energy efficient rating) and SEER (seasonal energy efficient rating) are measurements of energy efficiency in appliances.
 The higher the EER and SEER rating, the more energy-efficient your PTAC unit will be.
-With a high energy efficient rating, you will be able to add more savings each year on your utility bill.
+With a high energy efficiency rating, you will be able to add more savings each year on your utility bill.

 Will you need a remote thermostat?